 There is no requirement that a claimant be represented in the process, but statistics show that claimants who are represented are more likely to win their claims.
 Our attorneys help with all aspects of the claim, including completing paperwork, filing appeals, and talking to Social Security.
 We know what it takes to win a case, and work to make sure that all necessary evidence gets into Social Security's file.
-If possible, we establish that our client is disabled prior to the hearing, and obtain an "on the record" decision without a hearing.
 Before the hearing the attorney meets with the client two to three times to prepare him or her for the hearing, and writes a pre-hearing brief to the Judge.
 At the hearing, we advocate for our client, including cross-examining the experts who testify at the hearing.
 If the hearing is successful we work to make sure that our clients are paid quickly and accurately.
 If the claim goes to the Appeals Council, our attorneys file a brief, and represent you at the remanded hearing if the case is sent back to the Judge.

 How much does the Law Office of Elizabeth Gade charge?

 The standard fee charged by all attorneys in a Social Security Disability case is 25% of the client's retroactive benefits, not to exceed $6,000.
 The fee is contingent: if our attorneys do not win the case, the client does not owe a fee.
 The claimant will also reimburse the office for any out of pocket expenses incurred for obtaining medical evidence, including copying medical records.
 No attorney is allowed to charge a fee unless that fee is first approved by Social Security.
 There is no charge for the initial consultation, even if the claimant decides not to hire us.

 What is the difference between Social Security Disability Insurance and SSI?